Supergravity realisations of $\lambda$-models: Single copies of

 \section{Single copies of $\rm CS^n_\lambda$}

 In this appendix, we construct solutions of the type-II supergravities with geometry of the form $\cM_{6 - n} \times \mathbb{CP}^2 \times {\rm CS^n_\lambda}$ (for $n = 2, 4$), which are missing from the literature.
+Backgrounds with geometry $\cM_3 \times \mathbb{CP}^2 \times {\rm CS}^3_\lambda$ are not included here, as we were unable to construct ans\"atze with a sufficient number of parameters to satisfy the supergravity equations of motion.
 Before explaining the details of the constructions, we will review the geometry of $\mathbb{CP}^2$.
 The complex projective space $\mathbb{CP}^2$ is a four-dimensional Einstein manifold of positive constant curvature.
 To describe its metric, we will make use of the following frame

 where the constant $L$ plays the r\^ole of a radius.
 The corresponding line element is

 In these conventions, the metric on $\mathbb{CP}^2$ is normalised such that $R_{\mu\nu} = \frac{6}{L^2} \, g_{\mu\nu}$.
 Moreover, the $\mathbb{CP}^2$ space is equipped with a two-form $\mathcal{J}_2$ which satisfies the following properties